percona/portal-doc/docs/checks.md

 Check results data always remains on the PMM Server and are not related to anonymous data sent for Telemetry purposes.

-For information on configuring PMM Security Threat Tool, see the [Percona Monitoring and Management documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/using/security-threat-tool.html).
+For information on configuring PMM Advisors, see the [Percona Monitoring and Management documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/advisors.html).

 ## List of checks

-Percona Platform hosts all the security checks available for MySQL, MongoDB and PostgreSQL databases connected to PMM.
+Percona Platform hosts all Advisor checks available for MySQL, MongoDB and PostgreSQL databases connected to PMM.
 Check the full list of checks and their availability to **anonymous**, **registered** and **paid** PMM instances in the table below:

 ### MySQL Advisor Checks